CHTC/chtc-website-source/MATLABandR.md

 ---
 highlighter: none
-layout: content
+layout: markdown-page
 title: Compiling Matlab, Python, and R Code
 ---

-Running MATLAB, Python, or R under CHTC almost always requires a two-step process.
+Running MAgit pTLAB, Python, or R under CHTC almost always requires a two-step process.
 The first step, described here, compiles or builds the executable code (R libraries, Python modules, or MATLAB m files) specific to the job.
 The second step allows you to submit many jobs